neolanders/widgetManager/README.md

 After being interviewed for a reputed company, I got an interesting assignment to do using ui-router.
 I found it a very useful and flexible solution to use routing with nested views.
-For this reason I've decided to share my assignment below.
+For this reason I've decided to share my work below.

 **Assignment Description:**